yangcvo/Docker/README.md

 # Docker

-:whale: Open source application container engine, Linux internship virtualization
+## Open source application container engine, Linux internship virtualization

 1. Docker is not all powerful, the design of the beginning of the KVM is not a substitute for a virtual method, a simple summary of several points:
 2. Docker is based on 64bit Linux, can not be used in the linux/Windows/unix 32bit environment